Crash of a Handley Page H.P.52 Hampden I in Terrington St Clement: 1 killed

 Circumstances:

-The airplane departed RAF Scampton on 'Operation Fuller'.
-It failed to return to base and is believed to have crashed somewhere in the North Sea near the Dutch coast.
+The airplane departed RAF Balderton at 2207LT on August 12 on an operation to Mainz.
+It failed to return to base and is believed to have crashed somewhere into the North Sea.
 Lost without trace.

 Crew: